nodejs/package-maintenance/docs/drafts/DEPRECATE-GUIDELINES.md

 When you've opened the package's repo, to further check development activities:

-- Check README or issues to see if the author indicated they are no longer interested in maintaining the package
+- Check README or issues to see if the author has indicated they are no longer interested in maintaining the package

 - Search through existing issues and PRs to see if anyone else has submitted inquries similar to what you are seeking.